neverlocal/paulicirc/docs/getting-started.rst

 >>> Circuit.random(20, 10, rng=0)
 <Circuit: 20 gadgets, 10 qubits>

-A circuit can be constructed from a given list of gadgets via the `Circuit.from_gadgets <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.circuits.Circuit.from_gadgets>`_ class method, passing the desired iterable of gadgets:
+A circuit can be constructed from a given list of gadgets via the :meth:`Circuit.from_gadgets <paulicirc.circuits.Circuit.from_gadgets>` class method, passing the desired iterable of gadgets:

 >>> Circuit.from_gadgets(
 ...
 Gadget.from_sparse_paulistr("Z", q, 10, pi/2)